ybezsonov/kro/CONTRIBUTING.md

 Note to keep things tidy and moving along, the maintainers may close issues that appear to be duplicates, are incomplete, or have no discussion for a period of time.

-If an issue is closed and you feel like it needs to be open, we are always open to discussion.
+If an issue is closed, and you feel like it needs to be open, we are always open to discussion.

 ## Contributing via Pull Requests